shivaganesht/matrixo-website-deployment/CONTACT_FORM_SETUP.md

 # Contact Form Setup Guide

-Your contact form is now configured to send emails to **off.matrixo@gmail.com** whenever someone submits the form.
+Your contact form is now configured to send emails to **hello@matrixo.in** whenever someone submits the form.

 ## Setup Steps